António Pratas Trophy: History

 The following year saw Benfica be the first club to successfully retain the trophy.
 After thrashing Galitos in the semis, they beat Académica in the final by 71–44, aided by the 14 points from Cláudio Fonseca.
 On the Proliga, Oliveirense beat Maia Basket by 81–64, to claim their first silverware in the tournament.
 The 2013–14 edition had much uncertainty in its ending.
 In the LPB, title-holders Benfica were eliminated by Sampaense, who met Ovarense in the final.
 Spaniard Sergi Brunet posted 12 points and helped Ovarense win their second trophy after 2008–09.
 In the other final, Eléctrico beat Dragon Force by 56–54, with Aylton Medeiros being the MVP.
 The seventh LPB edition witnessed Benfica re-establish their control over the competition.
 Jobey Thomas scored 27 points and guided Benfica for a third trophy in four years, after a 98–82 win against Barcelos.
 A few days later, at Proliga level, Dragon Force revenged their previous edition loss, and beat Esgueira by 97–41, winning their first António Pratas Trophy.
-The eight edition continued with the same dominion of past editions.
+The eighth edition continued with the same dominion of past editions.
 At top level, Benfica racked up another trophy after beating Oliveirense by 76–48, taking benefit of the 19 points of Jeremiah Wilson.
 In the Proliga, Sérgio Correia posted 19 points in an 85–75 win from Illiabum over Academia do Lumiar, helping them to their third honour.
 In 2016–17, the tournament was absent of the LPB calendar and was only played at Proliga level, with Terceira Basket winning it for the first time, after overtaking SC Vasco da Gama by 69-53.
 The tenth edition, again played only at Proliga level was won by Académica after beating Esgueira by 85-77, with Lawrence Coleman as MVP.